 The Letter of Intent

-- Rationale for Proposed Research: Briefly describe what important clinical problem the research project is addressing and how the proposed study achieves the purpose of the American Academy of Optometry Clinical Research Award.
+a.
+Rationale and Background for Proposed Research: Briefly describe what important clinical problem the research project is addressing and how the proposed study achieves the purpose of the American Academy of Optometry Clinical Research Award.
 Pertinent background for the proposed research question should also be provided.

-- Description of Methods: Provide an overview of the proposed study design and methods, including primary outcome measure(s), sample size justification, and data analysis plans.
+c.
+Description of Methods: Provide a concise but thorough overview of the proposed study design and methods, including primary outcome measure(s), sample size justification, and data analysis plans.

 Download the full description (Word).